imFORZA/idxbroker-chrome/readme.md

 # IDX Broker Chrome Extension (by imFORZA)

 The IDX Broker Chrome Extension provides various tools and suggestions to assist IDX Broker Developers and Clients in troubleshooting common issues.
+More details about the extension can be found on the [IDX Broker Blog](http://blog.idxbroker.com/imforzas-chrome-extension-makes-it-easier-for-developers-to-troubleshoot/).

 ### Features
 * Identify IDX Broker Original Pages